IIIF/cookbook-recipes/recipe/0258-tagging-external-resource/index.md

 Using multiple `body` properties, as shown here, does not have any predictable consequences for a viewer's handling of the data.
 With this in mind, each `body` in this Manifest could stand alone.

-{% include manifest_links.html viewers="Glycerine Viewer" manifest="manifest.json" %}
+{% include manifest_links.html viewers="Glycerine Viewer, Theseus" manifest="manifest.json" %}

 {% include jsonviewer.html src="manifest.json" config="data-line='49-66'"%}